infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AffiliateApi.md

 | **404** | Not Found |  -  |

-## getAffiliateCommissionTotalUsingGET_0
+## getAffiliateCommissionTotalUsingGET

-> AffiliateCommissionEarned getAffiliateCommissionTotalUsingGET_0(affiliateId)
+> AffiliateCommissionEarned getAffiliateCommissionTotalUsingGET(affiliateId)

 Retrieve Affiliate Commission Earned and View LedgerURl for portal